Overview

 Dr. David Beck, Core Co-Director, works closely with Dr. Davis regarding all aspects of Core including recruiting users, overseeing personnel involved in Core D activities, and coordinating and communicating Core D activities.
 Dr. Beck is also the Director of Research at the UW eScience Institute and has expertise in biophysical chemistry software, methods, and application development.
 Through the eScience Institute, he leads the development of workflow design and engineering for data-intensive analytics, data mining, and strategies for large biological datasets that are invaluable for our faculty and Cores requiring large data management and analytics expertise and tools.

-Dr. Matthew Childers is a postdoctoral fellow with 10 years of experience in bioengineering and applied science, and training in
+Dr. Matthew Childers is a Research Scientist with 10 years of experience in bioengineering and applied science, and training in

 molecular dynamic simulations.
 He performs molecular dynamic and atomistic modeling for the Core, as well as contributing effort towards